 Satisfactory Academic Progress is evaluated after grades are issued each semester.
 Grades of "A", "B", and "C" are considered successfully completed while grades of "D", "F", and "WF" will negatively affect the grade point average.
 Grades of "U", "W", "WP", "WF", "D", and "F" are not considered satisfactory grades and are included in the total credit hours attempted.
 Grades of "I", "TR%", "IP", "EX", "AU", "AC", repeated courses, and Learning Support courses are included in the total hours attempted and applied towards the completion rate and maximum timeframe when computing Satisfactory Academic Progress.
 Learning Support grades are not included in the GPA calculation for financial aid purposes.
+ESOL courses are excluded from both GPA and Completion Rate calculations.

-Transfer credits from other schools accepted by Savannah Technical College will be counted toward completion as both hours attempted and hours successfully completed.
+Transfer credits from other schools accepted and applied toward program requirements by Savannah Technical College will be counted toward completion as both hours attempted and hours successfully completed.
 A transfer student is considered to be making satisfactory academic progress during the first semester of enrollment at the institution.
 After the first semester, the student will be responsible for meeting all Satisfactory Academic Progress requirements.